-As a dietitian I have held back on talking publicly about a lot of things I strongly believe in.
+As a dietitian, I have held back on talking publicly about a lot of things I strongly believe in.
 Deep down, I think this is based on being concerned with how other dietitians view me.

 I know that I am not alone in this and a lot of dietitians feel this way as well.
 My recent article on why I’m not a non-diet dietitian made that point clear to me.
 The inflow of private messages I got from people sharing their stories and why they weren’t speaking up on the topic was incredible.

-This is exactly why I am writing about low-carb diets for Type 2 Diabetes (referred to as diabetes for the rest of the post).
-It’s another topic that I personally have avoided to speaking up about.
+This is exactly why I am writing about low-carb diets for Type 2 Diabetes (referred to simply as diabetes for the rest of the post).
+It’s another topic that I personally have avoided speaking up about.
 Maybe other dietitians feel the same way?

 My interpretation of the current evidence is that lower carbohydrate diets are superior to the traditional method (based on carb exchanges + a few other factors) of dietary intervention to manage diabetes.
 There are a lot of variables in this and it is not a one-size-fits-all approach.